quanyuchen2000/OPENTM/README.md

 3rd party softwares like Rhino (with grasshopper plugin [Dendro](https://www.food4rhino.com/en/app/dendro)) or Blender may be used to extract the solid part.

 ### Compile the Python interface.
+You need to add the pybind11 and anaconda support to compile the uncommented code in main function.

+See the video as example.